cometbeetle/AutoUncertainties/paper/paper.md

 `unumpy` module of hand-implemented `NumPy` function analogs.

 The `Uncertainty` class automatically determines which methods should be implemented based on whether it represents a vector uncertainty, or a scalar uncertainty.
-When instantiated with a sequence or `NumPy` array, vector-based operations are enabled; when instantiated with scalars, only scalar operations are permitted.
+When instantiated with sequences or `NumPy` arrays, vector-based operations are enabled; when instantiated with scalars, only scalar operations are permitted.

 `AutoUncertainties` also provides certain exceptions, helper functions, accessors, and display